Gamemode-One/docs/docs/tags.md

 # Tags

-- Tag names should be in lower snake case

 ## Types
 - Family
   - Family tags group together entities of a similar nature
-    - E.g Bosses, Enemies, Quest entities etc
+    - E.G Bosses, Enemies, Quest entities etc
   - Tags of this type should be in the form "family_X"
 - Unique
   - Unique tags are tags added to only one entity at a time
-    - E.g When randomly picking players
+    - E.G When randomly picking players
   - Tags of this type should be in the form "unique_X"
 - Initiating
   - Initiating tags are tags added once to an entity, after everything has been initiated
   - Tags of this type should be in the form "init_X"
 - State
   - State tags are tags that an entity has while they are in a certain state
-    - E.g Vehicle upgraded
+    - E.G Vehicle upgraded
   - Tags of this type should be in the form "state_X"
 - Other
   - Tags don't fit into the categories above should have clear descriptive names